Stone Walls · Lincoln, MA

 Where the midcentury-modern enclaves alongside gentleman’s-farm colonials call for a cleaner line — a granite-capped seat wall, a mortared wall against a foundation — we build that too, matched to the house and the planting plan.

-Building walls in Lincoln
+What stone walls cost in Lincoln

 Questions